isomerpages/moe-northshorepri/_departments/Student Management/Student Leadership.md

 Through structured leadership roles and guided experiences, students develop confidence, responsibility, and strong interpersonal and intrapersonal skills.
 These experiences support their holistic development and prepare them to contribute positively to the school and the wider community.

 **Our Student Leadership Framework**
+Northshore’s Student Leadership Framework provides a clear and progressive pathway for leadership development.
+Structured across four tiers, the framework guides students from leading themselves to serving beyond the school.
+Each tier builds on the previous one, allowing students to take on increasing responsibility while strengthening character and leadership capacity.

 old: